HabanaAI/hccl_demo/README.md

     -ignore_mpi_errors - Ignore generic MPI errors
     -no_color          - Disable the usage of colors in console output

-## Environment variables
+## Environment Variables
     HCCL_COMM_ID     - IP of node_id=0 host and an available port, in the format <IP:PORT>

-## EFA Peer-Direct
-Peer direct enables direct fabric access to Gaudi memory.
-This mode is supported with EFA provider if the following conditions are met:
-1. OFI version 1.16.0 (or higher)
-2. Kernel version 5.12 (or higher)
-3. The following environment variables are set:
-   FI_EFA_USE_DEVICE_RDMA=1
-   RDMAV_FORK_SAFE=1

-## Run
+## Run HCCL Demo

-When using any operating system that have Linux kernel version between 5.9.x and 5.16.x.
-Currently this is applicable to Ubuntu20 and Amazon Linux AMIs:
+Set the below when using any operating system that has Linux kernel version between 5.9.x and 5.16.x.
+Currently, this is applicable to Ubuntu20 and Amazon Linux AMIs:

     echo 0 > /proc/sys/kernel/numa_balancing